MarinaNovos/MarinaNovos/README.md

 ### About

-I build **AI systems, machine learning models, and real-time conversational agents**.
+I work on **AI systems, machine learning, and data analytics**, building tools that transform complex data into reliable and practical solutions.

-Currently I work on **voice AI pipelines and evaluation frameworks**, developing speech-to-speech architectures (STT → LLM → TTS), multi-agent workflows, and automated testing tools for dialogue robustness and instruction compliance.
+Currently I develop **real-time conversational AI systems and voice agents**, including speech pipelines (STT → LLM → TTS), multi-agent workflows, and automated testing frameworks for dialogue robustness and instruction compliance.

+In parallel, I work on **data science and analytics projects**, applying machine learning, statistical analysis, and exploratory data analysis to uncover patterns, build predictive models, and support data-driven decision making.

-Before moving into applied AI, I spent **11+ years in biomedical research**, working on **biomaterials, drug delivery systems, and preclinical experimental platforms**.
+Before moving into applied AI and data science, I spent **11+ years in biomedical research**, working on **biomaterials, drug delivery systems, and preclinical experimental platforms**.
 This experience involved experimental design, large-scale data analysis, and multidisciplinary research collaboration.

 My work has resulted in **49+ scientific publications (h-index 19)** and several patented biomedical technologies.

-I am particularly interested in **building reliable AI systems** and exploring how machine learning can support **scientific discovery, healthcare technologies, and data-driven research**.

 ---